Substance Abuse Treatment Process

 A common issue we see with our patients fighting substance abuse is the presence of one or more underlying conditions.
 Depression, anxiety, and trauma are just a few examples.
 Often these conditions have gone untreated for years and have led to the development of harmful coping mechanisms, such as drug abuse.
 Our team is equipped to help patients overcome their addiction and focus on mental health and wellness.

 Our Treatment Programs

-At Zinnia Healing, we focus on three core pillars of care: detoxification, rehabilitation, and aftercare.
+At Zinnia Health, we focus on three core pillars of care: detoxification, rehabilitation, and aftercare.
 We also ensure that support is provided for loved ones seeking intervention assistance and admissions support.
 Contact our team of healthcare professionals today to see which services may be a fit for you so we can get you or your loved ones on a treatment plan built for success.

 The first step in the process is to reach out to our admissions department.
 One of our knowledgeable representatives will help you understand the process and what to expect.
 We know this can be difficult for you and your family, and we want to make it as easy as possible.
 The admissions process takes place in three primary steps.

 During the initial call, one of our experienced staff members will gladly answer all questions you may have about the facility or the treatment options.
 They will also provide a general overview of the admissions process and what to expect.
 On this call, our team member will guide you through a list of intake questions to better understand your current position and your alcohol or drug use habits to place you in the right program.

 The second step upon arrival is to complete the necessary paperwork and arrange any required payments.
 At Zinnia Health, we believe that drug addiction treatment should be accessible to everyone, which is why we accept various insurance plans.
 We also offer flexible financing options for those who are self-paying.
 Our team of professionals will work hand in hand with you to ensure that all your needs are taken care of.

 Step 3: Arriving at the Treatment Provider